seanfisk/emacs-prelude/TIPS.md

-Press `C-;` to toggle whether Option key means Meta or Option.
+* Press `C-;` to toggle whether Option key means Meta or Option.
 This can be used to get rid of the annoying insertion of symbols when I tap it accidentally.
+* Use registers and bookmarks